FAQs

 What are chemical peels?

-Chemical peels are solutions that can be applied to the face, hands, and neck in order to exfoliate the skin and allow new skin to establish.
+Chemical peels are treatments that exfoliate the skin and promote the formation of new skin on the face, hands, and neck.
 They are ideal for a number of concerns such as rough texture, fine lines, wrinkles, discolouration, blemishes and scars.

 What types of chemical peels are there?

-Deep peels fully penetrate the skin.
-They are commonly made of phenol and TCA.
-Although they are more effective at treating deep seated imperfections such as deep scars and wrinkles, as well as inducing collagen and improving skin laxity, their depth of penetration is associated with higher risk of complications.
-Very deep chemical peels require sedation or general anaesthesia and therefore they are not suitable for office-based treatment and are usually carried out in a hospital setting.
+• Deep peels penetrate deep into the skin.
+They commonly consist of phenol and TCA.
+Although they are more effective at treating deeper scars and wrinkles, their depth of penetration is associated with higher risk of complications.
+They require sedation or general anaesthesia and therefore they are not suitable as an office-based treatment.

 How is a chemical peel done?